 Reaction & Thoughts:

 Handsome, emotionally-charged biopic, not all that accurate — the events were more faithfully presented in the celebrated 1971 BBC TV miniseries Elizabeth R — but a terrific example of Hollywood’s Golden Age filmmaking.
 The Private Lives of Elizabeth and Essex (also known as Elizabeth The Queen) benefits from Warners’ well-oiled machinery and a sturdy cast.

-Firstly, while Olivier was better equipped to handle Anderson’s verse, he lacked Flynn’s irresistible easy-going charm.
+First, while Olivier was better equipped to handle Anderson’s verse, he lacked Flynn’s irresistible easy-going charm.
 I think Flynn was a perfect choice for the role because the real Essex was a case of “style over substance,” which is how you would describe Flynn’s movie persona.
 In real life, Flynn exasperated Davis with his lackadaisical attitude, and according to the movie, that is exactly how Elizabeth felt about Essex.
-And whether Davis was willing to admitted or not, she and Flynn had great chemistry.
+And whether Davis was willing to admit it or not, she and Flynn had great chemistry.

-Finally, as much as I like The Virgin Queen, Elizabeth I is a supporting character in that film.
+Finally, as much as I like The Virgin Queen, Elizabeth I is nearly a supporting character in that film.
 Here the Queen is at the center of the story, enabling Davis to create a much fuller characterization.
 While Davis is indeed too young for the role, I still think she did a great job — Davis’s “Virgin Queen” is every bit as good as Flora Robson’s, Glenda Jackson’s, Cate Blanchett’s and Helen Mirren’s.

 Conclusions & Final Thoughts:

 The Private Lives of Elizabeth and Essex has a tendency to rely on words rather than action, but the movie moves quickly, swiftly, and the actors’ lively work keeps the story interesting and entertaining.
 Color, 106 minutes, Not Rated.